Zapier vs Pabbly | 9 Factors to Decide the Best One

 Are Zapier’s premium features locked behind paywalls?

 Yes.
-Many of Zapier’s advanced features—like multi-step Zaps, filters, Paths, and auto-retry—are only available on paid plans.
-The free plan is very limited, and as your needs grow, you’ll need to upgrade.
+Many of Zapier’s advanced features like multi-step Zaps, filters, Paths, and auto-retry—are only available on paid plans.
+But Zapier's built in database and interface builder are included (unlimited Interfaces and Tables) on every plan, including the free plan.
 While Zapier offers a polished experience, most of its flexibility comes at higher tiers.

 9. Final verdict – Zapier or Pabbly?